Ashbourne Hall: Later

 The House was bought by a solicitor from Ashbourne, John Fox, who within two months had sold the estate off in 46 separate lots.
 After being briefly owned by a Roman Catholic priest from Ashbourne, the Hall itself was bought by Captain Holland who sold it in 1858.

-The hall was used as a hotel around 1900.
-Parts of the hall were demolished, little remains today.
+The hall was used as a hotel around 1902.

+It was occupied during the First World War by German prisoners of War.
+The Ashbourne Red Cross also used it.
+By 1920 the hall was converted into flats and during the Second World War, evacuees were living in a part of it.
+Around the year 1947 the west block was reduced from three stories to two and the building split into two.

 Today

-The hall is owned by Ashbourne Selfcatering and can be rented as self-catering accommodation for tourists.
+The hall is owned by Claire Woodroffe and Michael Cottrell, Ashbourne based family who are property investors and have tourism businesses in the area.
+A section of the hall is now home to the Ashbourne Freemasons and to Betty's Sewing Box and Tea rooms.
 The parkland opposite Ashbourne Hall was created for the Cockayne Family in the early Tudor period, for hunting.
 It was developed in the late 18th century by the Boothbys into an ornamental park of around 40 acres.
-Today, what little remains of the Park land is used as a public park and the site of the Ashbourne War Memorial Gates.
+Today, what little remains of the Park land is used as a public park, recreation fields and the site of the Ashbourne War Memorial Gates.